-I studied Marine Biology at Northeastern giving me a great skill set for instruction in the maths and sciences.
+I studied Biology at Northeastern giving me a great skill set for instruction in math and sciences.
 With these skills and the belief that in order to truly learn something the student must be both challenged and also interested, I will try to bring a fun atmosphere to my tutoring.
 Throughout college I always helped to tutor my peers and always tried to explain topics in different ways in order to make sure they learned and understood what I was trying to teach them.

 I am an avid traveler and have been to places all around the world: Tahiti, Indonesia, England and New Zealand to name just a few.
 With this wide range of experience and study that is different than your average Biology tutor, I hope to engage students and make them want to learn about the fascinating world around them.